-Become an instructor today and help new and experienced riders sharpen their skills and abilities.
+Become an instructor today and help new and experienced riders sharpen their mental and physical skills and abilities.

 WHAT ARE THE STEPS TO